7 Benefits of Eating Slowly

 I have to admit I am a frequent offender of trying to do so many things at any one time.
-While having my breakfast I might be reading the newspaper, or trying to warm up the car engine, putting my gym gear together or putting the laptop and other stuffs into the brief case.
+While having my breakfast I might be reading the newspaper or putting the laptop and other stuff into the briefcase.

 At night, I might be having dinner while watching television or reading and answering my emails.

-It certainly is bad to talk with your mouth full and in certain quarters, it is bad etiquette to talk too much when eating food.
+It certainly is bad to talk with your mouth full and in certain quarters, it is bad etiquette to talk too much while eating food.

 Indian Ayurveda and Eating Slow

-Ayurveda way for better digestion also includes sitting down to eat and not while walking, standing, or driving.
+Ayurveda way for better digestion also includes sitting down when eating and not while walking, standing, or driving.

-Another way to improve the digestive system is to stimulate the 'digestive fire', agni.
-This can be done by eating a concoction of fresh ginger, lemon juice and salt just before lunch or dinner.
+Another way to improve the digestive system is to stimulate the 'digestive fire', Agni.
+This is by eating a concoction of fresh ginger, lemon juice, and salt just before lunch or dinner.
 This will activate the digestive enzymes.

-Avoid Cold Drinks during Meals.
-Drink Beverage at Room Temperature.
+Avoid Cold Drinks during Meals - Instead, Drink Beverage at Room Temperature.

-Ayurveda compares the digestive agni with burning fire.
-A big fire will burnt the food and small fire will take a longer time to cook.
+Ayurveda compares the digestive Agni with burning fire.
+A big fire will burn the food and small fire will take a longer time to cook.
 So balancing the flame is important.
 Putting cold water will extinguish the fire.

 Practice and Continue to Practice

-You need to stop the bad habit of gulping your food down fast.
-Make a point to practice the suggestions above.
+You need to stop the bad habit of gulping your food.
+Make a point to practice the suggestions mentioned earlier.